dj1k/intro-to-gitops/content/40_Configure_Scope/10_synthetic_monitors.md

     ![applications](/images/applications.png)

-In Dynatrace, an <i>Application</i> represents the front-end, what is end-user facing.
+In Scope, an <i>Application</i> represents the front-end, what is end-user facing.
 The information and metrics related to <i>Application</i> are coming from the end-users.

 Click on the <i>Sock Shop - Production</i> application and explore.